 Physically, the middle-aged experience a decline in muscular strength, reaction time, sensory keenness, and cardiac output.
 Also, women experience menopause and a sharp drop in the hormone

-.
+estrogen.
 Men do have an equivalent to menopause, it is called "Andropause," which is a hormone fluctuation with physical and psychological effects similar to menopause.
 Lowered testosterone levels result in mood swings and a decline in sperm count and speed of ejaculation and erection.
 Most men and women remain capable of sexual satisfaction after middle age.

 Old age